Make a freedom of information request

 If you don't agree with the agency's decision or you don't receive a response, you can lodge an application for review.
 Speak to the FOI officer in the agency concerned about how to do this.

-FOI in South Australia - State Records of South Australia
+Access records using Freedom of Information - State Records of South Australia